bobbyhiddn/Magi_CLI/README.md

 ##### Tenets

-Commands are designed with a few things in mind:
+Spells are designed with a few things in mind:

 - Effectiveness - They need to work.
 Half functioning spells won't be included in a release version.
 - Flavorfulness - They need to feel like magic.
 They should work in a manner that does not require memorization besides magic words and a target unless a flavorful way to add more features can be devised.
-- Modular - They need to fit into Magi_CLI in a fully functional way.
+- Modulararity - They need to fit into Magi_CLI in a fully functional way.
 If you can't both cast it with `cast spell target` or `python path/to/spell.py target`, it is not acceptable.
 Each command should be both executable and castable as both file and command.
 - Innovative - A spell will not be accepted if it only performs a task that a UNIX command already performs.
 We're crafting spells here, not reworking old ground.
 - Fun! - They should be enjoyable to use!
 Keep the debug messages in theme, keep the soul of the project alive!